das4arnav-dot/Pathways-Finance/README.md

 ## Running locally
 Open `index.html` in your browser (no build tools required).
 All state is stored in `localStorage`.

+If you prefer a local web server (to mimic a hosted setup), run either of these commands from the project root:

+- Python: `python -m http.server 8000` then open `http://localhost:8000`
+- Node: `npx serve -l 8000` then open `http://localhost:8000`

+## Deploying a viewable web app
+Because the project is pure HTML/CSS/JS, you can host it for free without any build process.

+**GitHub Pages**
+1. Commit and push this repository to GitHub.
+2. In the repo settings, enable Pages and choose the `main` branch (root directory).
+3. After Pages finishes building, your app is live at `https://<your-username>.github.io/<repo>/`.

+**Netlify (drag-and-drop)**
+1. Zip the repository or drag the project folder into the Netlify dashboard.
+2. Set the publish directory to the repo root (where `index.html` lives).
+3. Netlify deploys instantly and gives you a public URL you can share.

+**Any static file host**
+Upload `index.html`, `style.css`, and `main.js` to any static host (S3, Firebase Hosting,
+Vercel/Netlify static site, or a simple VPS running `python -m http.server`).
+No server-side code is required.

 ## File overview
 - `index.html` – layout and content.
 - `style.css` – theming and layout.